rhoppel/home-assistant-configs/README.md

 - __mqtt-topics:__ list of smartthings MQTT topics
 - __plex.conf:__ plex media player config [not working]
 - __state.json:__ mqtt topics and saved state for a restartBB

+#### Anomalies
+- groups.yaml: modified to accomodate the following
+- enity instantiation: ha is not consistent with entities with the same name
+  - HA has an algorhthm for instantiating entities with the same name
+  - example:

+###### MOTION DETECTOR  yaml configuration
+    - platform: mqtt
+      name: "Motion - Kitchen"
+      state_topic: "smartthings/Motion - Kitchen/motion"
+    - platform: mqtt
+      name: "Motion - Kitchen"
+      state_topic: "smartthings/Motion - Kitchen/temperature"
+      unit_of_measurement: "°F"
+    - platform: mqtt
+      name: "Motion - Kitchen"
+      state_topic: "smartthings/Motion - Kitchen/battery"
+      unit_of_measurement: "%"

+###### Entity Instantiation for above in order
+-  sensor.outletc__kitchen [anomaly: temperature; should be: detection]
+-  sensor.outletc__kitchen_2 [anomaly: battery; should be: temperature]
+-  sensor.outletc__kitchen_3 [anomaly: detection; should be: battery]